 Getting the right sized braid is just as important as what kind of style you have.

-For thinner hair, medium-sized twists are often the best option.
+For thinner hair, medium-sized braids are often the best option.